Tantaman

 2. Inheritance, Aggregation, and Pipelines - Why pipelines beat inheritance for extensibility

-3. Practical Laziness - Lazy evaluation isn't academic—it improves API design
+3. Practical Laziness - Lazy evaluation improves API design

-4. Oh Lisp - Why Lisp matters: code as data, minimal syntax, domain languages
+4. Oh Lisp - Code as data, minimal syntax, domain languages

 Types and Abstraction